darrenldl/ProVerif-ATP/README.md

 Authors : [Di Long Li](https://github.com/darrenldl) and Alwen Tiu, at The Australian National University, Canberra ACT 2600, Australia

-This project is part of our submission to CADE-27

 ## Installation

 The prerequisites and install command are documented [here](INSTALL.md)